iComMa: Inverting 3D Gaussian Splatting for Camera Pose Estimation via Comparing and Matching: Abstract

 \section{Abstract}

-We present a method named iComMa to address the 6D pose estimation problem in computer vision.
-The conventional pose estimation methods typically rely on the target's CAD model or necessitate specific network training tailored to particular object classes.
-Some existing methods address mesh-free 6D pose estimation by employing the inversion of a Neural Radiance Field (NeRF), aiming to overcome the aforementioned constraints.
-However, it still suffers from adverse initializations.
-By contrast, we model the pose estimation as the problem of inverting the 3D Gaussian Splatting (3DGS) with both the comparing and matching loss.
-In detail, a render-and-compare strategy is adopted for the precise estimation of poses.
-Additionally, a matching module is designed to enhance the model's robustness against adverse initializations by minimizing the distances between 2D keypoints.
-This framework systematically incorporates the distinctive characteristics and inherent rationale of render-and-compare and matching-based approaches.
-This comprehensive consideration equips the framework to effectively address a broader range of intricate and challenging scenarios, including instances with substantial angular deviations, all while maintaining a high level of prediction accuracy.
-Experimental results demonstrate the superior precision and robustness of our proposed jointly optimized framework when evaluated on synthetic and complex real-world data in challenging scenarios.
+We present a method named iComMa to address the 6D camera pose estimation problem in computer vision.
+Conventional pose estimation methods typically rely on the target's CAD model or necessitate specific network training tailored to particular object classes.
+Some existing methods have achieved promising results in mesh-free object and scene pose estimation by inverting the Neural Radiance Fields (NeRF).
+However, they still struggle with adverse initializations such as large rotations and translations.
+To address this issue, we propose an efficient method for accurate camera pose estimation by inverting 3D Gaussian Splatting (3DGS).
+Specifically, a gradient-based differentiable framework optimizes camera pose by minimizing the residual between the query image and the rendered image, requiring no training.
+An end-to-end matching module is designed to enhance the model's robustness against adverse initializations, while minimizing pixel-level comparing loss aids in precise pose estimation.
+Experimental results on synthetic and complex real-world data demonstrate the effectiveness of the proposed approach in challenging conditions and the accuracy of camera pose estimation. \keywords{Camera pose estimation \and 3D Gaussian Splatting}